-Multifamily Tax Exemption Boundary 2.
-The area inside the boundaries of the Fourth Plain Corridor Subarea Plan as depicted on Map 2 below.
-This residential target area shall encourage the construction or rehabilitation of owneroccupied multi-family housing as well as rental multi-family housing.
 2. The Vancouver City Center Target Area depicted on Map 2 below.
-Projects in this target area must meet the zoning requirements of the underlying zoning district as well as the Market rate or income-based requirements under section 3.22.040 (D)(9)(a) SubareaMap 2: Vancouver City Center Target Area
+Projects in this target area must meet the zoning requirements of the underlying zoning district as well as the market rate or income-based requirements under VMC 3.22.040(D)(9)(a):